Work Hours

 pulumi up

-Google Cloud (Cloud Storage Bucket)
+Google Cloud Storage Bucket with Pulumi

 For Google Cloud, install the Pulumi GCP package: